PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 19:08:09
+Last updated: 2024-04-02 19:08:42
-Random Quote: What lies behind us and what lies before us are tiny matters compared to what lies within us. - Ralph Waldo Emerson
+Random Quote: We've got to have a dream if we are going to make a dream come true. - Walt Disney